 When I saw a TV chef make simple syrup and explain the process behind sugar crystallization, it sparked an idea for dealing with the stockpile of crystallized honey I had in my pantry.

-In his simple syrup, Alton used a tiny amount of glucose (aka corn syrup) to change the chemistry of his sugar-syrup enough that the solution became inhospitable for the formation of sugar crystal molecules.
-I began to wonder if the same method that prevents crystallization in simple syrup would “fix” crystallized honey.
+In his simple syrup recipe, Alton used a tiny amount of glucose (aka corn syrup) to change the chemistry of his sugar syrup enough that the solution became inhospitable for the formation of sugar crystal molecules.
+I began to wonder if the same method that prevents the crystallization in the simple syrup prepared for cocktails and beverages could “fix” all my crystallized honey by decrystallizing the honey.

-STEP 1.
-Melt Existing Honey Crystals
+Melt Down the Existing Honey Crystals

 Scoop crystallized honey into a clean saucepan.